 3. Watch the Euros at one of these brilliant Bristol bars

-Beer and footy on the big screen are back with the Euros 2020 now here- and it’s kicking off!
-With the sun making an appearance in beer gardens and newfound freedom, things are getting booked up ASAP.
-Whether you’re after multiple screens or a massive projector, craft beer or cokctails, post-match burgers or bowling- there’s a place in Liverpool to meet your needs.
-Check out our round-up of the best places to watch the Euros in Bristol during July.
+Beer and footy on the big screen are back with the Women’s Euros 2022 now here- and it’s kicking off!
+With the sun making an appearance in beer gardens, we’re in for a great summer of sport.
+Whether you’re after multiple screens or a massive projector, craft beer or cocktails, post-match burgers or bowling- there’s a place in Bristol to meet your needs.
+Check out our round-up of the best places to watch the football in Bristol during July.

 5. Get involved in the Bristol Pride events